shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 # Objective
-To complement Government of Canada Weather Stations Data with ArcGIS Traffic for a unified, geospatial analysis powered by a single, automated pipeline.
+To complement Government of Canada Weather Stations Data, both actual and forecasted, with ArcGIS Traffic for a unified, geospatial analysis powered by a single, automated pipeline.

 # Pipeline
 ## §0.1 Flow